 The popular answer to that question might be video resumes.
-News of them is travelling the Internet at the speed of light.
+News of them is traveling the Internet at the speed of light.
 Some claim you have to have one if you want to get noticed in the tsunami of candidates.
 Others insist video resumes are the future.
 Within X amount of years (opinions differ as to how long this might take); the regular Word resume will be a thing of the past.

 So, how much of this should you believe?